-For this dish you will need ground beef, or a mixture of pork and beef.
+For this dish, you will need ground beef or a mixture of pork and beef.
 I often combine ground pork and beef when making a meat sauce, as I find the pork makes the dish juicier and adds extra flavour.

-For the spices I use dried dried paprika, parsley and oregano, but if you don’t have those, you could use an equal quantity of mixed herbs or Italian herbs.
-I also like to add worcestershire sauce for extra depth of flavour.
-If you like your pasta to have a bit of heat you can also add 1 teaspoon (more or less to taste) of dried chili flakes.
+For the spices I use dried dried paprika, parsley and oregano, but if you don't have those, you could use an equal quantity of mixed herbs or Italian herbs.
+I also like to add Worcestershire sauce for extra depth of flavour.
+If you like your pasta to have a bit of heat you can also add 1 teaspoon (more or less to taste) of dried chilli flakes.
 This is totally optional.
 And as always when I cook with tomatoes, I like to add a teaspoon of sugar to cut through the tartness.

 Heat 2 tablespoons of olive oil in a large frying pan.
-Add the meat and allow to brown, breaking up with a wooden spoon or spatula until the meat is nicely separated and no longer pink (image 1 above).
+Add the meat and allow it to brown, breaking it up with a wooden spoon or spatula until the meat is nicely separated and no longer pink (image 1 above).

 Add the chopped onions and minced garlic and continue to fry gently until the onion becomes translucent.
 Do not allow the onion to brown.
 Then add the spices, stir through (image 2 above), and add the passata.
 Cover with a lid and allow the sauce to simmer on a low heat until the meat is cooked and the onions are softened (10 to 15 minutes) (image 3 above).